Empathy. That’s what you need to “adopt” with your market to sell large volumes of non-fiction books.

-You need to walk the marketing ropes.
+You must walk the marketing ropes.

 The side effect has many great benefits (to you and your readers).

 Because marketing is about EMPATHY with your customer.
-Forget how 95% of people approach marketing –– shouting louder, with more exuberant claims and 12 step funnels…
+Forget how 95% of people approach marketing – shouting louder, with more exuberant claims, and 12-step funnels…

-Marketing is about “understanding“.
+Marketing is about “understanding.”

 Queue Peter Drucker on the topic:

-Here’s some important tips you’ll want to consider when writing your current – or next – book:
+And read these important tips you’ll want to consider when writing your current – or next – book: